Lyme disease in dogs is very common in the United States. Fortunately, there are ways to deal with it.

 For this reason, it is still a good idea to have your dog’s urine tested for excess protein – a sign of kidney disease – on a regular basis after they have been treated for Lyme disease.

-Bottom Line: Antibiotics is the standard treatment of Lyme disease in dogs.
+Summary: Antibiotics is the standard treatment of Lyme disease in dogs.
 Studies show it to be very effective.
 Total removal of the bacteria isn’t always possible, but the state of “no symptoms” is usually achieved.

 How to Prevent Lyme Disease in Dogs?